IEntin/ClientServer/README.md

 ### Fast Lockless Linux Clent-Server on Named Pipes.

 Transport layer is named pipes (fifo, better performance and arguably stronger security than in case of sockets).\
-Due to predictable order of reads and writes which are not happening at the same time, pipes were made bidirectional.\
+Due to predictable sequence of reads and writes, pipes could be and were made bidirectional.\
-This situation is unlike e.g. chat application or similar.
-After write we close write file descriptor and open read fd\
+This situation is unlike e.g. chat application or similar when unidirectional fifo is normally used.\
-for the same end of the pipe, and so on.
+After write we close write file descriptor and open read fd for the same end of the pipe, and so on.\
 This significantly simplified the setup - one fifo per client.
-See below\
+See below fragments of configuration\
-fragments of configuration in ProgramOptions.json for the server and clients.
-Testing showed that performance\
+in ProgramOptions.json for the server and clients.
+Testing showed that performance impact of fd reopening\
-impact of fd reopening is small for large batches.
+is small for large batches when reopening is relatively rare.

 Lockless.
 Processing batches of requests without locking.